Informative Goodness-of-Fit for Multivariate Distributions: iGOF-diagnostic analysis

 Similarly to the ANOVA, Theorem \ref{anova_theo} allows us to construct an iGOF-diagnostic table to identify the source of mismodeling for a given random vector $\bm{X}$ and its components.
 Below we show how this can be done in practice for the case of a $7$-dimensional random vector.

 \emph{\textbf{Example II.}} We consider a sample of $n=5000$ observations from a random vector $\bm{X}=(X_1,\dots,X_7)$ with components distributed as summarized in the second column of Table \ref{mismodeling}.
 Table \ref{anova} collects the results obtained by applying Theorem \ref{anova_theo} to test the validity of the models specified for different sub-vectors of $\bm{X}$.
 The overall deviance test is reported in the first row and correctly reject the null model.
 Similarly, the test in the second row, rejects the hypotheses that the vector $(X_1,X_2,X_5,X_6)$ is modelled correctly, and fails to rejects the model for $(X_1,X_2,X_5)$.

-This aspect is particularly important as it highlights that the mismodeling occurs only with respect to the conditional distribution of $X_6|X_1,X_2,X_5$.
+\end{minipage}\\ This aspect is particularly important as it highlights that the mismodeling occurs only with respect to the conditional distribution of $X_6|X_1,X_2,X_5$.
 The tests in the fourth and fifth row show that the vector $(X_3,X_4)$ has been mismodeled and one source of mismodeling is the marginal of $X_3$.
 Ultimately, the test for $X_7$ also correctly rejects the null hypothesis of Cauchy distribution.
 Table \ref{simul} collects the results of a simulation obtained by repeating the diagnostic analysis in Table \ref{anova} through a simulation of $B=10,000$ replicates, while considering different sample sizes.
 Even when the sample size considered is only $500$, the most prominent deviations are captured with probability one, whereas, the model for $(X_1,X_2,X_5)$ is never rejected.
 More issues arise in diagnosing mismodeling of $X_3$ and, consequently, $(X_3,X_4)$ for smaller samples.
 For instance, even when $n=1000$ the power of the procedure in detecting departures of $G_{X_3}$ from $F_{X_3}$ is only $\sim56\%$ and $\sim3\%$ for $(X_3,X_4)$.
-It has to be noted, however, that detecting mismodeling of $X_3$ is a particularly challenging task.
-As shown in Figure \ref{figexp}, the postulated and the true pdf of $X_3$ are very close one-another; this minor differences are further ``diluted'' when considering the joint distribution of $(X_3,X_4)$, since $X_4|X_3$ is correctly specified.
-Nevertheless, such minor deviations are detected with high power for larger sample sizes.